antkowiak/cpp_utils/README.md

 csv.h - Utilities for dealing with comma separated values.

+fileio.h - Utility for reading and writing files.

 fix_message.h - Utility for quickly retrieving fields from a FIX message string.

 json.h - Light-weight parser for json-like text.